 With GovPilot's updated digital construction module, inspection scheduling will be straightforward and fees can easily be configured.

-Online payments are built into the GovPilot system, meaning you’ll be able to charge constituents directly from your government website whenever they file permits.
+Online payments are built into the GovPilot system, meaning you’ll be able to charge constituents and they can pay fees and fines directly from your government website whenever they file permits.
 With municipalities reporting significant increases in completed forms after switching to permitting software, online payments will also ensure that fees are paid instantly resulting in more dollars collected on time from permit filing.

-Additional innovative local government software applications are also available.
+5. Additional innovative local government software applications are also available

 With GovPilot, in addition to using the building and construction permitting software, you’ll also be able to opt in to other useful tools and digital services for your local government.
 These solutions include GIS mapping systems, report-a-concern software, and virtual business registration and can revolutionize departments across your municipality, improving civic engagement and quality of life in your neighborhoods.
 With GovPilot, data and records across all departments are unified and easily accessible 24/7 from anywhere.